 which derives from the following loss function:

-Obviously, for $k=1$ this gives the usual $R_1$ maximization -- the PMAP decoding -- which is known to fault by allowing inadmissible paths.
+Obviously, for $k=1$ this gives the usual $R_1$ maximization, i.e. the PMAP decoding, which is known to fault by allowing inadmissible paths.
 It is natural to think that minimizers of $R_k(s^T|x^T)$ ``move'' towards Viterbi paths ``monotonically'' as $k$ increases to $T$.
 Indeed, when $k=T$, minimization of $R_k(s^T|x^T)$ \eqref{Rabiner-k} is equivalent to minimization of $\bar R_\infty(s^T|x^T)$ achieved by the Viterbi decoding.
-However, as Example \ref{sec:example} shows below, minimizers of \eqref{Rabiner-k} are not guaranteed to be admissible (even if admissibility were defined relative to the prior distribution) for $k>1$.
+However, as the experiments in Section \ref{sec:example} below show, minimizers of \eqref{Rabiner-k} are not guaranteed to be admissible (even if admissibility were defined relative to the prior distribution) for $k>1$.
 Also, as we already pointed out in subsection \ref{sec:pathdiffers}, this approach does not give monotonicity, i.e. allows the optimal path for $k=2$ to have lower (prior and posterior) probabilities than those of the PMAP path (i.e. $k=1$).
 Another drawback of using the loss $L_k$ \eqref{eq:dnew} is that, unlike the generalized PVD and PMAP hybrid decoders, the computational complexity of the Rabiner approach grows with the block length $k$.

-We now show that this drawback is easily overcome when the sum in \eqref{Rabiner-k} is replaced by a product, eventually arriving at a subfamily of the generalized posterior Viterbi decoders.
+We now show how these drawbacks go away when the sum in \eqref{Rabiner-k} is replaced by a product, eventually arriving at a subfamily of the generalized posterior Viterbi decoders.
 Certainly, replacing the sum by the product alters the problem, and it does so in a way that makes the block-wise coding idea work well.
 Namely, the longer the block, the larger the resulting path probability, which is also now guaranteed to be positive already for $k=2$.
-Moreover, this gives another interpretation of the risks $\R_1(s^T|x^T)+C\R_{\infty}(s^T|x^T)$ (see also Remark \ref{rem:pvd} above) and, though perhaps less interestingly, the prior risks $\R_1(s^T)+C\R_{\infty}(s^T)$, and consequently the generalized Problem \eqref{gen-problem}.
+Moreover, this gives another interpretation of the risks $\R_1(s^T|x^T)+C\R_{\infty}(s^T|x^T)$ (see also Remark \ref{rem:pvd} above), the prior risks $\R_1(s^T)+C\R_{\infty}(s^T)$, and consequently the generalized Problem \eqref{gen-problem}.

 Let $k$ be a positive integer.
-For the time being, let $p$ represent any first order Markov chain on $S^T$, and let us define Thus
+For the time being, let $p$ represent any first order Markov chain on $S^T$, and let us define